inkOfPixel/inkofpixel.com/_site/projects/rue-des-mille.md

       superior to those that are the performance of a normal site.

       Having said that, we recommend that you personally test what we have told you in this post by visiting [Rue Des Mille](https://ruedesmille.com)
     excerpt: >-
-      Rue Des Mille is an Italian brand of prêt-à-porter jewelry with a strong presence both online and in the area.
+      Rue Des Mille is an Italian brand of prêt-à-porter jewelry.
 We dealt with the renewal of the Rue Des Mille e-commerce with the aim of creating a platform whose image fully reflects the philosophy of Rue Des Mille.
     featuredImage: /assets/rue-des-mille-featured.jpg
     heroImage: /assets/rue-des-mille-hero.jpg
     language: en
     seoDescription: >-
-      Rue Des Mille is an Italian brand of prêt-à-porter jewelry with a strong presence both online and in the area.
+      Rue Des Mille is an Italian brand of prêt-à-porter jewelry.
 We dealt with the renewal of the Rue Des Mille e-commerce with the aim of creating a platform whose image fully reflects the philosophy of Rue Des Mille.
     seoTitle: Rue Des Mille
     type: Ecommerce
   - body: >-